 Under agreements involving multiple products, services and/or rights to use assets, the multiple elements are divided into separate units of accounting when certain criteria are met, including whether the delivered items have stand alone value to the customer and whether there is objective and reliable evidence of the fair value of the undelivered items.
 When separate units of accounting exist, consideration is allocated among the separate elements based on their respective fair values.
 The determination of fair value of each element is based on objective evidence from historical sales of the individual elements by us to other customers.
-If such evidence of fair value for each undelivered element does exist or until all elements of the arrangement are delivered.
+If such evidence of fair value for each undelivered element of the arrangement does not exist, all revenue from the arrangement is deferred until such time that evidence of fair value for each undelivered element does exist or until all elements of the arrangement are delivered.
 When elements are specifically tied to a separate earnings process, revenue is recognized when the specific performance obligation tied to the element is completed.
 When revenues for an element are not specifically tied to a separate earnings process, they are recognized ratably over the term of the agreement.